Volunteer

 As a voluntary organisation, Radio Horton is unable to offer work experience.
 However, on request we may be able to give brief studio visits and group discussions about hospital radio, or work with students undertaking a Duke of Edinburgh award where voluntary work may be a prerequisite.
 Please contact the Committee for more information.

-There is an annual membership subscription of £10.00.
-In return you will be given a Radio Horton polo shirt and name badge.
-This is payable at the Annual General Meeting (AGM) or online in advance.
-Concessions are made for students and seniors and there are exemptions dependent on an individual’s personal circumstances which we would be happy to discuss with prospective candidates.
+There is an annual membership subscription of £30.00.
+In return you will be given a Radio Horton name badge and a parking permit and NHS ID lanyard (if your role requires you to be at the studio or in the hospital).
+The annual subscription is payable in April each year.
+Concessions are made for students and seniors and there are exemptions dependent on an individual’s personal circumstances,which we would be happy to discuss with prospective candidates.

 • Will hospital broadcasting help my career?